CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/extension-methods.md

 ada.Print(); // "Ada Lovelace"
 ```

-However, with C#, we are limited only to methods and not properties.
+However, with C#, we are limited only to methods and not properties; to achieve that, we can use [Partial Members](../bonus/partial-classes.md) instead.